jamessud/jamessud.github.io/_projects/words_2_dog.md

 <br/><br/>

 Image: Francisco Goya, The Dog.
 Circa 1819–1823, Oil mural on plaster transferred to canvas.
-Museo del Prado, Madrid